 Java network concurrency

-• Multiple concurrent variable types and/or data structures can be co-dependent
+• Multiple concurrent variable types and/or data structures can be updated together atomically.

-• You must use them together with locks (the equivalent to mutexes and semaphores in C/C++) to avoid inconsistencies
+• You must use locks (the equivalent to mutexes and semaphores in C/C++) to avoid inconsistencies.

-Locks will not be covered (and not expected to be used) in this course but you can find additional information in the course material.
+Locks will not be covered (and not expected to be used) in this teaching unit but you can find additional information in the course material.

 Java network concurrency